CGalloway3/CST-135_Bug-Smashers-Final-Project/Joint submission/Topic 6/Internal Change log.md

 CST-135 Topic 6 Change log

+4-30-18  12:45 CST (Richard) Restored InventoryManager and seperated its funcionality from Global_Inventory_Management.
+Also changed remote tableview to match local tableview.

 04-29-18 20:51 CST (Richard) Added Restock class, trying to implement sorting functionallity

 04-29-18 19:41 CST (Richard) Added some scenes to Admin Stage, still in progress